-Finally I was able to finish the conclusion to my best abs exercises series.
+Here is our conclusion to the best abdominal exercises series.
 If you haven’t already, you can read the Top 10 Best Abs Exercises Part 1.
-Then don’t forget to hit the Top 10 Best Abdominal Exercises Part 2.
+Then don’t forget to hit the Top 10 Best Abs Exercises Part 2.

-Here is my list of the second 5 of my favorite 10 ab exercises that you can use to get 6-pack abs.
+Here is our list of the second 5 of our favorite 10 ab exercises that you can use to get 6-pack abs.
 Perform these exercises on a regular basis, mix them up, use different speeds, tempos, angles, and positions to get a full workout.
 Always try to mix it up from workout to workout.

 That is quite enough out of me for now.
 Go ahead and read about the 5 exercises and then figure out how to work them into your routine.